Paco Alcácer

-Francisco "Paco" Alcácer García ([ˈpako alˈkaθeɾ]; born 30 August 1993) is a Spanish professional footballer who plays as a striker for UAE Pro League club Sharjah.
+Francisco "Paco" Alcácer García ([ˈpako alˈkaθeɾ]; born 30 August 1993) is a Spanish professional footballer who plays as a striker.

 Having come through the Valencia youth ranks, he started playing with the first team in 2010, and became a regular following a loan at Getafe, totalling 43 goals in 118 matches.
 In 2016 he signed for Barcelona for €30 million, winning two Copa del Rey trophies and the 2017–18 La Liga during his spell as a reserve to Luis Suárez before leaving for Borussia Dortmund on loan.
 He signed a permanent deal in Germany in early 2019 after a successful start.
 He returned to Spain in January 2020, winning the 2020–21 UEFA Europa League with Villarreal.

 Alcácer won the European Championship twice with Spain's under-19 side, and made his senior international debut in 2014.